 Select` method can not project user-defined functions or delegates.
-When you use a user-defined function, it could end up requesting and loading the entire object, including the binary attachment fields and nested objects.
-Avoid using user-defined functions/delegates.
+When you use a user-defined function, it could request and load the entire object, including the binary attachment fields and nested objects.
+Avoid using user-defined functions or delegates.
 Instead, explicitly declare the projection in the select expression.

 In general, the `

-Select` method works as expected if you are used to working with the LINQ equivalent and remember the limitation of not being able to project from complex objects.
+Select` method works as expected if you are used to working with the LINQ equivalent, but remember the limitation of being unable to project from complex objects.
 Below are more examples of the method.

 ## Select and the fluent API

 In general, call the Select method _after_ calling searching and filtering methods.
-Those methods depend on the type you are searching for, rather than the type to which you are projecting search results.
+Those methods depend on the type you are searching for rather than the type you are projecting search results to.